rio-sanjuan/home-school/Topic Notes/Machine Learning/Optimization Algorithms/Gradient Descent.md

 ## Stochastic Gradient Descent

-In SGD, the gradient is computed using only a single training example at each iteration.
+In Stochastic Gradient Descent, the gradient is computed using only a single training example at each iteration.
 This makes it computationally faster, but the updates are noisy, and the path toward the minimum can be erratic.
 The update rule is

 $$
 θ = θ - \alpha\hspace{0.3em}ᐧ\hspace{0.3em} \nabla L(x^{(i)}, y^{(i)})